CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Tracing galaxy evolution from the first billion years to Cosmic Noon

-From direct observations of the FIR spectral energy distribution, accurate dust-obscured SFRs, dust masses, and temperatures can be inferred for the vast majority of sources within the wide-field optical/near-infrared survey fields that will become available at the time that construction of the telescope is completed \citep{bowman18}.
-The physical parameters of massive and/or intensely star-forming systems are determined by combining \pcam surveys with these synergistic optical/near-infrared surveys to obtain the photometric redshifts, stellar masses, and unobscured fractions of the SFR, which is ${\le}\,50$\,\% globally.
-From this, it is then possible to obtain a significantly improved determination of the cosmic star formation history, and to statistically identify the key parameters regulating cosmic baryonic matter assembly (cosmic epoch verses environment, matter and metal content of galaxies).
-Because of the large survey areas, it will also become possible to discover large samples of strongly-lensed dusty galaxies for detailed follow-up studies with ALMA and {\em{JWST}} \citep[e.g.,][]{canameras2015,Hodge2020} and IR-bright galaxy protoclusters at high redshift as signposts of early structure formation \citep{oteo18,Miller2018, gg19, Hill2020}.
+From direct observations of the FIR spectral energy distribution peak, accurate dust-obscured SFRs, can be inferred for the vast majority of high luminosity DSFGs (SFR$\sim$ hundreds of M$_{\odot}$\,yr$^{-1}$) galaxies out to $z\sim5$ within the wide-field optical/near-infrared survey fields that will become available at first light for FYST.
+For about $5{-}10\%$ of these galaxies, detection in several \pcam lower frequency (down to 220 GHz) bands will be also available, that will yield accurate dust masses and temperatures.
+Additional physical parameters of these massive and intensely star-forming systems may be determined for a subset of the sample by combining \pcam surveys with these synergistic optical/near-infrared (O/IR) surveys to obtain their photometric redshifts, stellar masses, and unobscured fractions of the SFR, which is ${\le}\,50$\,\% globally \citep{2013Burgarella,2015Pannella,2020Gruppioni}.
+The ability to obtain photometric redshifts from O/IR surveys will however depend on redshift and obscuration \citep{2003Chapman,2005Chapman,2012Casey,2017Danielson}.
+Far-infrared based photometric redshifts will need to be used for a substantial fraction of the sources, especially at higher redshifts, with the caveat made in these references that these methods have errors of d$z$$\sim$0.5.
+In these cases the L$_{\rm IR}$ and M$_{\rm dust}$ estimates can be made, but M$^{*}$ and unobscured SFR fraction won't be accessible.